Why does lightning strike? And answers to 50 other weather questions

 Some East Coast storms are called nor’easters because winds from the northeast create them, explains the National Weather Service.
 The strongest storms usually occur from September to April, but they can happen anytime.

 The term smog originally came about in the early 1900s.
 Today, the term refers to any ozone pollution that makes the air hard to see through.
 Photochemical smog is mostly what is seen today.
 It happens when sunlight mixes with chemicals released from things like factories, car exhaust, gasoline, or cleaning products, according to National Geographic.
 Smog can make it hard for people or animals to breathe, and it can be deadly to plants.
 Climate change is already making smog and air pollution worsen in cities, which is bad for human health, according to the American Lung Association.

 Why are hurricanes getting stronger?

 The number of tropical storms that have turned into hurricanes has tripled over the past 30 years, reported the Guardian.
 Experts believe the warming atmosphere is heating the oceans, which makes the storms more intense.
 The added moisture in the air also means the storms will dump more rain that causes flooding.

 What is a gustnado?

 These aren’t tornadoes because they are disconnected from a cloud formation.
-They are “a small and typically weak area of spin on the leading edge of a thunderstorm outflow,” according to Weather.com.
+They are instead “a short-lived, ground-based swirling wind that can form on the leading edge of a severe thunderstorm,” according to AccuWeather.